warlock-labs/postel/README.md

 ## Security

-hyper-server takes security seriously.
+postel takes security seriously.
 We use `rustls` for TLS support, which provides modern, secure defaults.
 However, please ensure that you configure your server appropriately for your use case, especially when deploying in production environments.